9 Heteroskedasticity

 When we set \(\alpha = 0.05\), we’re accepting a 5% probability of making this error.
 If our test is working correctly, we should reject true null hypotheses exactly 5% of the time.

+Another way to think about “rejecting the null too often” is in terms of Type I error.
 With heteroskedasticity and standard OLS standard errors, the actual Type I error rate can be much higher than 5%—sometimes 10%, 15%, or even higher.

-8.4 Simulation: Seeing the Problem
+9.4 Simulation: Seeing the Problem

-8.4.1 Setup: Simulating Hypothesis Tests
+9.4.1 Setup: Simulating Hypothesis Tests

 # Simulation parameters